The government has launched several first-time buyer schemes to help people get on the property ladder.

 Pros

-A bonus of 25% is always worth having.
-If you are able to save the maximum each year, it should significantly shorten the amount of time it takes you to put together a deposit.
+• A bonus of 25% is always worth having.
+If you are able to save the maximum each year, it could significantly shorten the amount of time it takes you to put together a deposit.

 Cons

-If you withdraw the money early to use it for something other than a house deposit you will be charged 25%.
-This means you won’t get back everything you had put in.
+• If you withdraw the money early to use it for something other than a house deposit, you will be charged 25%.

 Find out more about the Lifetime ISA